 Desmond P. FitzGerald, Principal Attorney

 As the son of an Irish immigrant Desmond P. FitzGerald understands why people wanted to come to America.
-As an attorney who helped his Colombian-born wife become an American citizen he understands what it takes to make this happen.
+As a Boston immigration attorney who helped his Colombian-born wife become an American citizen he understands what it takes to make this happen.

 Through his personal and legal experience it became apparent to attorney FitzGerald that there was little ingenuity and a lack of a consultative, proactive solutions-based approach to the area of immigration law.
 In order to better meet this need in the community, Mr. FitzGerald decided to start his own firm, which through his leadership, creative approach and litigation success, grew into what is now FitzGerald & Company.

 Understanding firsthand the anxieties associated with immigration, Desmond has not forgotten the importance of serving every client in a respectful and personalized manner.
 He likes to work closely with clients to identify their objectives and provide them with a goal-based strategy to help accomplish them.
 For Desmond and his team there is no greater joy and reward in the practice of law, than to provide clients with the results they dream of.
 This is why the majority of the new clients that come to the firm are referred by satisfied clients.